Table of Contents

 Depending on the level of automation desired, a gas distribution system may be fully automated or semi-automated.

-The function of the control station is to oversee the entire pipeline network and all connected equipment.
-The control station receives signals from field instruments such as pressure indicators and transmitters, temperature indicators and transmitters, flow measurement instruments, etc. The control station may also have the capability to close any valve on the gas distribution pipeline.
+The control station’s function is to oversee the entire pipeline network and all connected equipment.
+It receives signals from field instruments such as pressure indicators and transmitters, temperature indicators and transmitters, flow measurement instruments, etc. The control station may also close any valve on the gas distribution pipeline.

 4 Gas Distribution System Design and Operation Considerations

-During various design stages of a gas distribution project (conceptualisation to detailed design), various considerations including gas consumers, gas volume, material selection, pipeline routes, line size shall be analysed.
+During the various design stages of a gas distribution project (conceptualisation to detailed design), various considerations, including gas consumers, gas volume, material selection, pipeline routes, and line size, shall be analysed.

 4.1.1 Gas Consumers

-Gas consumers are the key determinant factor in planning a gas distribution pipeline system
+Gas consumers are the key factor in planning a gas distribution pipeline system.

-Before conceptualizing a gas pipeline, there have to be consumers available to utilize the gas to be transported.
-The number of customers, location of the customers, quantity of gas to be purchased by all customers, envisaged future customers has to be analysed to determine the feasibility of the project.
+Before conceptualizing a gas pipeline, consumers must be available to use the gas to transport.
+The number of customers, their locations, the quantity of gas to be purchased by all customers, and envisaged future customers must be analysed to determine the project’s feasibility.

 4.1.2 Gas Volume

-This is an important factor to be considered while planning a gas distribution network.
-The gas volume has to be checked from both demand and supply end.
+This is an important factor to consider when planning a gas distribution network.
+The gas volume has to be checked from both the demand and supply end.
 After identifying all the customers, the volume of gas required by all customers is summed.
 The total gas available is checked against the total gas demand.
-It should be noted that it is better to have one high volume gas consumer (e.g. power generating plants) than having many customers with low volume consumption.
+It should be noted that having one high-volume gas consumer (e.g., power generating plants) is better than having many customers with low-volume consumption.

 4.1.3 Gas Supply Requirements

-This is a key factor that should be analysed when planning a gas distribution network.
-Customers gas requirements such as delivery pressure, temperature varies because the gas will be utilised for various purpose.
-The pressure required by gas engines varies therefore the pressure reduction unit to be installed on each service line may be different.
+This key factor should be analysed when planning a gas distribution network.
+Customers’ gas requirements, such as delivery pressure and temperature, vary because the gas will be utilised for various purposes.
+The pressure required by gas engines varies; therefore, the pressure reduction unit installed on each service line may differ.
 This implies that the cost of PRMS on the distribution network will vary amongst customers.

 4.1.4 Process Simulations

 This entails determining process parameters along with the distribution network.
-The preliminary analysis utilises assumed data including route elevation, fittings etc however as the project progress from concept studies to detailed design actual survey data shall be used for hydraulic analysis.
-Process hydraulic simulation is critical because the simulation results show the gas characteristics (pressure and temperature) at each customer location and along with the network.
-The simulated pressure at the customer location will be used to specify the PRMS to be installed if required.
+The preliminary analysis utilises assumed data, including route elevation, fittings, etc.; however, as the project progresses from concept studies to detailed design, actual survey data shall be used for hydraulic analysis.
+Process hydraulic simulation is critical because the simulation results show the gas characteristics (pressure and temperature) at each customer location and the network.
+The simulated pressure at the customer location will specify the PRMS to be installed if required.

 4.1.5 Pipeline Isolation Philosophy